Robert Stayton (firstname.lastname@example.org), Individual

 [Schematron2016] ISO/IEC 19757-3:2016 Information Technology—Document Schema Definition Language (DSDL)—Part 3: Rule-based validation—Schematron Publicly available at: http://standards.iso.org/ittf/PubliclyAvailableStandards/c055982_ISO_IEC_19757-3_2016.zip.

 [RelaxNG] ISO/IEC 19757-2:2008 Information Technology—Document Schema Definition Language (DSDL)—Part 2: Regular-grammar-based validation—RELAX NG [http://www.iso.org/iso/home/store/catalogue_tc/catalogue_detail.htm?csnumber=52348].
 Publicly available at: http://standards.iso.org/ittf/PubliclyAvailableStandards/c052348_ISO_IEC_19757-2_2008(E).zip.

 The following referenced documents are not required for the application of this document but may assist the reader with regard to a particular subject area.

-Substantial contributions to this document from the following individuals are gratefully acknowledged:
+Substantial assistance to this document from the following individuals is gratefully acknowledged: